Q-Zee/DWave/README.md

 There are two version files:
 1) Jupyter Notebook.
 Ensure that you setup your API token where indicated before executing.
-2) Python file you can run on DWave leap directly using : https://ide.dwavesys.io/#https://github.com/q-zee/DWave under the GCW folder.
+2) Python file you can run under the GCW folder.

 ## Example 2 - ♟ Solving the 8 Queens problem ♟